greninger-lab/RAVA_Pipeline/README.md

 RAVA is derived from LAVA, but for nonlongitudinal sequence data.
 RAVA takes FASTQ files (for every sample in your analysis), a metadata sheet (providing info on what day or passage each sample was collected), and a reference genome either by accession number or your own FASTA and GFF.
 Output will be displayed as an interactive graph in your web browser, and a table of all mutations of all samples.

-Fastqs should be paired and trimmed before running through pipeline.
+Fastqs should be trimmed before running through the pipeline.
+You can use single-end reads (default) or paired-end reads (interleaved format) as input.

 # Table of Contents
 - [RAVA: Reference-based Analysis of Viral Alleles](#rava-reference-based-analysis-of-viral-alleles)